-Up to August 1983, the ABS published five Price Indexes of Copper Materials Used in the Manufacture of Electrical Equipment.
+Up to August 1983, the ABS published five Price indexes of copper materials used in the manufacture of electrical equipment.
 They were Electric motors and motor control equipment; High voltage and low voltage switchgear; Distribution transformers; Power transformers; and General transformers.
-From June 1984, revised Price Indexes of Copper Materials Used in the Manufacture of Electrical Equipment were introduced on a reference base of 1983-84 = 100.0.
-Index numbers for copper materials used in three types of electrical equipment (namely industrial electric motors, distribution transformers, and power transformers), were compiled using a revised sample of prices and replaced the previously published indexes.
+From June 1984, revised price indexes of copper materials used in the manufacture of electrical equipment were introduced on a reference base of 1983-84 = 100.0.
+Index numbers for copper materials used in three types of electrical equipment (namely industrial electric motors, distribution transformers), were compiled using a revised sample of prices and replaced the previously published indexes.